mad-lab/transit/src/pytransit/doc/source/method_resampling.rst

 -----

 I recommend using -a (adaptive resampling).
-It runs much faster, and the p-values will be very close to a full non-adaptive run (all 10,000 samples).
+It runs much faster, and the p-values will be very close to a full resamping run (doing all 10,000 samples for each gene).

 Occasionally, people ask if resampling can be done on intergenic regions as well.
 It could be done pretty easily (for example by making a prot_table with coordinates